Stressed Out By Politics? Here's How To Keep Caring Without Losing Your Cool

 For one, she says, think carefully about whether to and how to participate in a political discussion with friends and loved ones.

-"Going into any kind of situation expecting to win, or to convince somebody of your point of view is unlikely to result in a non-stressful approach," says Bufka.
+"Going into any kind of situation expecting to win, or to convince somebody of your point of view is unlikely to result in a nonstressful approach," says Bufka.

 If you think a discussion will be too "emotionally laden," she adds, it may not be worth it.